niravnmore/phptut/se_assiginment.md

 #### Software Analysis

-Q. What is the role of software analysis in the development process?
+Q-22.
+What is the role of software analysis in the development process?
 - Software analysis plays a key role in the development process by:
     - **Understanding Requirements**: It helps identify and clarify the needs of the users and stakeholders to ensure the software aligns with expectations.
     - **Defining System Specifications**: Analyzes functional and non-functional requirements, forming the basis for design and development.